Fill out dental network forms

 Credentialing

-The formal process of verifying a dentist's education, training, experience, and licensure to ensure they meet the network's quality and safety standards.
+The formal process of verifying a dental provider's education, training, licensure, and professional history to ensure they meet the quality standards of a dental network.

 NPI (National Provider Identifier)